Kr3jzolPL/Heating_Shell_for_Box_turtle/README.md

 ***
 - Gives status of chamber temp and time remaining in console
 - Custom Temp, Duration (In hours), At which temperature timer starts in order to shut down heating (Like a dryer) using "Heat SOAK" Macro
-- One click drying using templates WIP
+- One click drying using templates for each filament type WIP
 - Can maintain humidity in chamber (Turns on then off heater if humidity is below X%) using "Humidity Soak Auto"
 - Don't interfere with active printing
 - Easily wired if BTIO is installed using Microfit 4 pin for power and Can